 Ethereum is a blockchain-based software platform that can be used for sending and receiving value globally with its native cryptocurrency, ether, without any third-party interference.
 But it can also do much more than that.

-First proposed in 2013 by Russian-Canadian programmer Vitalik Buterin, Ethereum was designed to expand the utility of cryptocurrencies by allowing developers to create their own special applications.
-Unlike traditional apps, these Ethereum-based applications, called “decentralized applications”, are self-executing thanks to the use of smart contracts.
+First proposed in 2013 by Russian-Canadian computer programmer Vitalik Buterin, Ethereum was designed to expand the utility of cryptocurrencies by allowing developers to create their own special applications.
+Unlike traditional apps, these Ethereum-based applications, called “decentralized applications,” or dapps, are self-executing thanks to the use of smart contracts.

 Smart contracts are code-based programs that are stored on the Ethereum blockchain and automatically carry out certain functions when predetermined conditions are met.
-This can be anything from sending a transaction when a certain event takes place, or loaning funds once collateral is deposited into a designated wallet.
-These smart contracts form the basis of all decentralized applications (dapps) built on Ethereum, as well as all other dapps created across other blockchain platforms.
+That can be anything from sending a transaction when a certain event takes place or loaning funds once collateral is deposited into a designated wallet.
+The smart contracts form the basis of all dapps built on Ethereum, as well as all other dapps created across other blockchain platforms.